UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/HomeworkWriteups/hw5-continuations.md

    `lambda`) takes only the list `xs` as argument, how does `sort` know what order to sort in?

-  You are ready to start problem Q.

-2. Read Section 2.12.3, which starts on page 155.
-What is the difference between DefineOldGlobal and DefineNewGlobal?
+2. Read Section 2.12.3.
+What is the difference between `DefineOldGlobal` and `DefineNewGlobal`?

-You are ready to start problem 44.
+   You are ready to start Problem 44.

-Set aside an hour to study the conjunctive-normal-form solver in Section 2.10.1, which starts on page 141.
+3. Set aside an hour to study the conjunctive-normal-form solver in Section 2.10.1.
 This will help you a lot in solving Exercise 21.

-Look at code chunk 145b on page 145.
-In English, describe how (one-solution f) produces the answer ((x #t) (y #f)).
-Walk through each function call, what the input to the function is, how the input is processed, and what the output of the function call is.
+ * (a) Look at code chunk 149a on page 149.
+In English, describe how `(one-solution f)` produces the answer `((x #t) (y #f))`.
+Describe each function call, what the input to the function is, how the input is processed, and what the output of the function call is.

-Look at code chunk 145d.
-As you did with 145b, describe how (one-solution '((x) ((not x)))) produces the answer no-solution.
+ * (b) Look at code chunk 149c.
+As you did with 149a, describe how `(one-solution '((x) ((not x))))` produces the answer no-solution.

    You are ready to start Exercise 21.

-Look at the first paragraph of Exercise 21 on page 213.
+4. Look at the first paragraph of Exercise 21.
 Each bullet gives one possible rule for creating a formula.
 For each bullet, write one example formula (using the μScheme notation) that is created according to the rule for that bullet—four examples in total.

-symbol:

-not:

-and:

-or:
+   * `symbol`:

+   * `not`:

+   * `and`:

+   * `or`:

    You are ready to start problems F and T.

 # Programming and Proof Problems (90 percent)
 <a name="prog"/>